tsunghsien0126/Feature-Selection/README.md

 # Breast cancer detection using LDA with feature selection

-I use sequential forward selection (SFS) and Fisher's criterion to do the breast cancer classification task.
+I used sequential forward selection (SFS) and Fisher's criterion to do the breast cancer classification task.
 LDA was choosed as classifier and 2-fold CV to evaluate the performance.

 [Breast cancer dataset](https://archive.ics.uci.edu/dataset/17/breast+cancer+wisconsin+diagnostic)
 ## SFS